abstratt/ebui/README.md

 - can invoke actions with or without arguments
 - can refer (link) to instances of related entities using their shorthand

 Interested?
+Culd you see yourself using this?
 Please join by contributing code, bugs, feature requests etc.

 ### How does it work?